CONTEXT

 Analyzing Real User Behavior

+The Twitter team shared dozens of screen-capture videos showing moderators working in real time.
+These recordings became an invaluable source of insight for the project.
 The videos revealed several pain points that slowed moderators down.
 They relied on multiple browser tabs to review tweets, check user accounts, search for keywords, and translate text.
 Much of their time was spent copying and pasting information between tabs.

 We brought these findings back to the Twitter team to confirm their accuracy and aligned on the opportunity to address them as a way to improve SAR scores.